Atlantis (newspaper): Founders

 Founder Solon Stylien J. Vlasto (1852–1927) immigrated to the United States in 1873.
 He eventually formed an import-export partnership with his brother Demetrius J. Vlasto (1869–1944).

 The Vlasto brothers were active in New York City's Greek-American community.
-In 1891, Solon founded the Greek Society of Athena and served as president from 1891-1895.
+In 1891, Solon founded the Greek Society of Athena and served as president from 1891 to 1895.
 Its 1,000 or so members dedicated themselves to helping Greek newcomers adapt to life in the United States.
 In 1892, the society established the first Greek Orthodox Church, The Holy Trinity, in New York City.

-In 1893, Solon J. wrote the mayor of New York City, Thomas Francis Gilroy asking him to have the national flag of Greece displayed over City Hall in celebration of Greek Independence Day; On April 6, 300 Greeks marched through Broadway up to Chambers Street, an event that was a forerunner to New York's Greek Independence Day Parade thirty years later.
+In 1893, Solon J. wrote to the mayor of New York City, Thomas Francis Gilroy asking him to have the national flag of Greece displayed over City Hall in celebration of Greek Independence Day; On April 6, 300 Greeks marched through Broadway up to Chambers Street, an event that was a forerunner to New York's Greek Independence Day Parade thirty years later.

 Solon J. received the honorary title of "exarch" from the Patriarch Joachim III of Constantinople.
 In 1916, King Constantine I of Greece also conferred the Gold Cross of Officer of the Order of the Redeemer, the Greek Legion of Honor for his "continual services to Greece and to the Greeks of America."

 In 1894, the two brothers founded the newspaper Atlantis.
 Solon J. served as publisher until his death in 1927.
 Demetrius, the treasurer and secretary, succeeded him, and their nephew Solon G. Vlasto became publisher after Demetrius' death.
 In June 1960, Athenagoras I of Constantinople awarded Solon G. Vlasto the title of Grand Archon, Exarch General of the Great Church of Christ.
-Despite initial outside investment, all capital stock in Atlantis and its subsidiaries was in family hands by 1921.
+Despite initial outside investment, all capital stock in Atlantis and its subsidiaries was within the family by 1921.